GoogleCloudPlatform/cloud-functions-go/README.md

 A native module calls execve(2) without the normal preceding fork(2) call when the user module is imported.
 Open socket FDs are preserved and handled by the new Go process to ensure a smooth transition.
 The new Go process then pretends to be Node.

 ## Requirements
-* Linux or OSX development environment (The native Node module depends on Linux/OSX specific behavior.)
+* Linux or macOS development environment (The native Node module depends on Linux/macOS specific behavior.)
 * Go 1.5 or above
 * Node.js v0.10 or above and node-gyp
 * Make and GCC
-* If you are using OSX then as of right now you need the FULL xcode installed.
+* If you are using macOS then as of right now you need the FULL xcode installed.
 Command line tools alone will not work.

 ## Hello, world!
 A demo hello world example is included.
 To try it out, simply skip to the [Deployment](#deployment) section.